respondcreate/django-versatileimagefield/docs/using_sizers_and_filters.rst

     All Sizers return an instance of
     ``versatileimagefield.datastructures.sizedimage.SizedImageInstance``
-    which provides the sized image's URL via the ``__unicode__()`` method (which django's templating engine looks for when it is asked to render class instances directly).
+    which provides the sized image's URL via the ``__unicode__()`` method (which django's templating engine looks for when asked to render class instances directly).